 The Flood Control District has limited right-of-way along W140-00-00 between Memorial and Chimney Rock, and is not authorized by law to spend public funds on private property.
 After analyzing information gathered during initial design and engineering steps, the Flood Control District and its consultant team determined a need to acquire properties located near the creek's highly eroded bank.
 The Flood Control District subsequently acquired and demolished several townhomes located closest to the creek that were most vulnerable to the effects of ongoing slope erosion.
 Harris County worked with homeowners on individual relocation plans.

-In 2019, the Flood Control District is taking steps to initiate design of a project to stabilize the banks of Spring Branch Creek, given the available right-of-way, potential construction access, and budget priorities.
+In 2019, the Flood Control District took steps to initiate design of a project to stabilize the banks of Spring Branch Creek, given the available right-of-way, potential construction access, and budget priorities.